 Per O.C.G.A. §19-9-3(b), a parent may file a motion for the alteration of a custody agreement when there has been a material change in the lives of the children or family.
 A judge can also make a motion for modification based on similar circumstances.
 An experienced Marietta child modification attorney would be familiar with the general content of court orders altering a current parenting plan.

 Sometimes, a member of the military may need an immediate change to the child custody order because of a deployment.
-Per O.C.G.A. §19-9-3, a court may make this temporary change to the child custody plan for members of the armed forces, and Cobb County courts will generally make an effort to expedite this process, given the unique and time-sensitive circumstances.
+Per O.C.G.A. §19-9-3, a court may make this temporary change to the child custody plan for members of the armed forces, and local courts will generally make an effort to expedite this process, given the unique and time-sensitive circumstances.

 Generally, the court would order the parent who is not being deployed to make the child available for parenting time with the soldier who would be leaving for military service.
 In addition, the deployed soldier should be able to have physical custody of the child during a leave or furlough.